 Under the terms of the letter of intent the Company was required to pay US\$20,000 on signing (paid).
-In addition, the Company is required to pay US\$5,000 per month thereafter (paid).
+In addition, the Company is required to pay US\$5,000 per month thereafter (paid through February 2020).
 All the amounts are to be applied to the remaining purchase price.
 This arrangement will continue until August 2020 at which time the amounts due under the original agreement will become payable.
+The Company is currently in negotiations with the vendor of the water right regarding additional amendments to the option agreement.